The cast of the Aveyond and associated tropes.

 - Shapeshifting: Can transform into a white wolf.

-- Vague Age: When Boyle asked how old she was, Myst told him that she's 200.
-Then gets offended when Boyle believed her claim, demanding to know if he thinks she actually looks that old.
+- Vague Age: When Boyle asks her how old she is, Myst tells him that she's 200.
+She then gets offended when Boyle believed her claim, demanding to know if he thinks she actually looks that old.
+Given how little we know about the mist wraiths (are they immortal?
+Do they get born as grown ups?), it's impossible to pin-point her actual age.

 RobinA young stable boy who wishes to become a Paladin.
-The party kidnaps him (out of the belief that he is one) to undo a curse.
+The party kidnaps him (out of the belief that he is one) to undo a curse, but eventually keeps him around.

 - Born Lucky: Despite not really knowing how the game works, he's surprisingly good at playing two-card flip.
 That's presumably why Boyle entrusted his card deck to him.

-- Corrupt the Cutie: Boyle's influence seem to give him a newfound obsession with kidnapping people and challenging others to a two-card flip game.
+- Corrupt the Cutie: Played For Laughs.
+Boyle's influence seem to give him a newfound obsession with kidnapping people and challenging others to a two-card flip game.

 - Implied Love Interest: To Myst.
-He is very protective of her, and the first skill he learnt as a Paladin was to defend her from harm.
+He is very protective of her, and the first skill he learns as a Paladin was when he tries to defend her from harm.

 - Knight In Shining Armour: He's a paladin who behaves honourably and fights with bravery.